wp-plugins/contact-form-manager/readme.txt

 But in some servers, they don't allow to send emails with from addresses that are outside the server domain.
 So in such conditions, you need to add your own email address with the same domain extension of your server in the 'from email' section.

+= 10.
+Does the plugin save the contact requests in database so that admin can view it from admin panel =

+Yes, you need to purchase the premium version to have this feature.

+= 11.
+Is it possible to duplicate a form with its current settings =

+Yes, we have this feature in the premium  version of the plugin.

+= 12.
+Where can i get the premium version ? =

+The premium version can be purchased from our site [xyzscripts.com](http://xyzscripts.com/wordpress-plugins/xyz-wp-contact-form/ "XYZ WP Contact Form").

 More questions ?
 [Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.